 honours degree studying the fluctuation theorems which govern how often

 things go backwards.
-I completed a DPhil at
+I completed a DPhil in Physics at

 Oxford University studying the Bacterial Flagellar Motor, a nanoscale

 rotary electric motor which makes bacteria swim, and then worked on protein transport in the Departments of Chemistry and Biochemistry for a few years.

 I returned to Sydney to work in structural biology at the Victor Chang Cardiac Research Institute and started my own research group in Evolutionary Biophysics in 2018 in the School of Biotechnology and Biomolecular Sciences at UNSW Sydney.

 My scientific interests are in applying novel nanotechnology to biological problems such as the evolution of molecular machines.
 Candidates interested in joining us to ask questions about the origins of complexity are encouraged to visit my research page and get in touch.